ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 does not succeed, the Client SHOULD abort and discontinue retrying.

 If a report's ID matches that of a previously uploaded report, the Leader MUST ignore it.
 In addition, it MAY alert the Client with error `reportRejected`.
-See the implementation note in {{input-share-validation}}.

 The Leader MUST ignore any report pertaining to a batch that has already been collected (see {{input-share-validation}} for details).
 Otherwise, comparing